xy-liao/o-nakala-core/examples/workflow_documentation/02_data_upload/upload_workflow.md

 ## Source Data Structure
 The sample dataset contains 14 files organized into 5 content categories:

+> **⚠️ Important**: When using folder mode, ensure the `--base-path` parameter matches your dataset directory structure.
+The CSV file paths should be relative to this base path.

 ```
 sample_dataset/files/
 ├── code/                    # 2 files